Open-Vocabulary Octree-Graph for 3D Scene Understanding: Method

 \subsection{Chronological Group-wise Segment Merging}

-Existing segment merging strategies are typically categorized into two types: 1) \textit{frame-wise}, sequentially or hierarchically merges the adjacent frames \cite{conceptgraph, ovir3d}, integrating similar segments efficiently.
-2) \textit{graph-wise}, iteratively merges segments across all frames \cite{hovsg, maskclustering}, ensuring global optimality via a broader spatiotemporal scope.
-Despite the progress, we argue that the former solely relying on a single frame can be easily affected by proposal noises, \eg, associating unrelated instances once an under-segment is merged.
-In contrast, the latter is prone to be distracted by global redundant segments.
-To this end, we propose a Chronological Group-wise Segment Merging (CGSM) strategy, with semantic-guided under-segment filtering and a dynamic threshold decay strategy.
+Existing segment merging strategies are typically categorized into two types: 1) \textit{frame-wise}, which sequentially or hierarchically merges the adjacent frames \cite{conceptgraph, ovir3d}, integrating similar segments efficiently.
+2) \textit{graph-wise}, which merges segments across all frames \cite{hovsg, maskclustering}.
+These methods have achieved great success, while the former solely relying on a single frame can be easily affected by proposal noises, \eg, associating unrelated instances once an under-segment is merged.
+The latter, which processes all segments together, may introduce redundant computations and be affected by irrelevant segments.
+To this end, we propose a Chronological Group-wise Segment Merging (CGSM) strategy with semantic-guided under-segment filtering and a dynamic threshold decay strategy.

-\textbf{Chronological Group-Wise Split.} Given the prior that \textit{an instance often appears in multiple consecutive frames during scanning}, CGSM first splits the frames into multiple groups at interval \(I\) in time order, obtaining the segments \( \mathcal{G}_i=\{\mathcal{S}_{t,*}~|~t\in\left[iI,(i+1)I\right) \} \) for the \(i^{\mathrm{th}}\) group.
-In this way, a group can retain the adjacent segments while avoiding interference caused by global redundant segments.
-Next, based on the groups, we perform iterations of merging to integrate separate segments into an instance map \(\mathcal{M}\).
+\textbf{Chronological Group-Wise Split.} Given the prior that \textit{an instance often appears in multiple consecutive frames}, as shown in Fig. \ref{Figure:CGSM}, CGSM first partitions all frames into several groups in time order with interval \(I\), obtaining the set of segments \( \mathcal{G}_i \) for each group.
+In this way, a group can retain the adjacent segments while avoiding interference caused by global segments.
+Based on these groups, we perform iterations of merging to integrate separate segments into an instance map \(\mathcal{M}\).
 Concretely, we start by merging \(\mathcal{G}_0\) into an intermediate instance map \(\mathcal{M}_0\).
 Subsequently, we iteratively take the union \(\{\mathcal{M}_{k-1}, \mathcal{G}_k\}\) as input for the \(k^{\mathrm{th}}\) merging, until the final instance map \(\mathcal{M}\) is constructed.
 Next, we elaborate on the details of a single merging step.